Update AMPI's version of ROMIO

 Despite the last change note in the README file being from 2008, ROMIO still receives regular patches in the git repo.

-#3 Updated by Matthias Diener over 1 year ago
+#3 Updated by Matthias Diener about 2 years ago

 I'm preparing a series of patches to update our ROMIO to 1.2.5-1a (first patch here: https://charm.cs.illinois.edu/gerrit/#/c/2665/ ).